PoisotLab/2015_ms_datamining/ms.md

 ## Occurrence data and filtering

-For each genus, we retrieved the known occurrences {++(approx. $2\times 10^5$)++} from GBIF and BISON. {--The download yielded over 200000 point-occurence data.--} Because the ultimate goal is to perform spatial modeling of the structure of the network, we removed genera for which fewer than 100 occurrences were known.
-This seems like a stringent filter, yet it enables us (i) to maintain sufficient predictive powers for SDMs, and (ii) to only work on the genera for which we have "high-quality" data.
+For each genus, we retrieved the known occurrences (approx. $2\times 10^5$) from GBIF and BISON.
+Because the ultimate goal is to perform spatial modeling of the structure of the network, we removed genera for which fewer than 100 occurrences were known.
+This stringent filter enables us (i) to maintain high predictive powers for SDMs, and (ii) to work on the genera for which we have "high-quality" data.
 The cleaned food web had a total of 134 genera and 782 interactions, for 118269 presences.
 Given the curated publicly available data, it represents the current best description of feeding interactions between species of this ecosystem.
 A visual depiction of the network is given in \autoref{network}.

-On its own, the fact that filtering for genera with over 100 records reduced the sample size from 368 genera to 134 indicates how crucial it is that all observations are reported in public databases.
-This is because the type of analysis we present here, although cost-effective and enabling rapid evaluation of different scenarios, is only as good as the underlying data.
+On its own, the fact that filtering for genera with over 100 records reduced the sample size from 368 genera to 134 indicates how crucial the deposition of all observations in public databases is.
+This is because the analysis we present here, although cost-effective and enabling rapid evaluation of different scenarios, is only as good as the underlying data.
 Since most modeling tools require a minimal sample size in order to achieve acceptable accuracy, concerted efforts by the community and funding agencies to ensure that the minimal amount of data is deposited upon publication or acquisition is needed.
 It must also be noted that the threshold of a 100 occurrences is an arbitrary one.

 The approach is amenable to sensitivity analysis, and indeed this will be a crucial component of future analyses.
 A taxon can have less observations than